grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Explore your logs" >}}

-Grafana Explore not only lets you make ad-hoc queries for metrics, but lets you explore your logs as well.
+Grafana Explore not only lets you make ad-hoc queries for metrics but lets you explore your logs as well.

 1. In the side bar, click the **Explore** (compass) icon.
 1. In the data source list at the top, select the **Loki** data source.